PreranaPattnaik4/Nexus-AI-Autonomous-IT-Co-Manager/README.md

 ## 🚀 The Nexus Advantage: Key Features

-*   **Real-time Dashboard**: A central web application for IT managers to oversee the agent's act ions, view performance metrics, and set high-level goals.
+*   **Real-time Dashboard**: A central web application for IT managers to oversee the agent's actions, view performance metrics, and set high-level goals.
 *   **Goal-Based Task Management**: Users can give the agent natural language goals (e.g., "Ensure all systems are patched to the latest security standards").
 *   **Multi-step Task Execution**: The agent can break down a single goal into multiple, sequential tasks and execute them across different systems.
 *   **Proactive Issue Resolution**: Identifies and fixes problems autonomously without waiting for a human to create a ticket or send a command.